Purchase Power statements explained

 Purchase power invoice, payment terms and fee structure explained.

-Click Here to view a sample of a Purchase Power statement and an explanation of the statement.
+Click Here to view a sample of a Purchase Power statement and an explanation of the statement structure.

 • A credit line that allows for consolidated billing of postage, rental, shipping, and supplies.